sambhav2612/hacktoberfest/README.md

 # hacktoberfest-bingeWatcher
 ### This might be one of the simplest repo on github for hacktoberfest.
-#### Simply add the television series'you have seen and thise you'd want to see in future.
+#### Simply add the television series' you have seen and those you'd want to see in future.

-Edit this file, commit the changes and create a pull request, ill merge the request in no time :)
+To edit this file, you can use online editor which will open this file after yiu oredd that pencil buttob in the uooer right cornet.
+When you are done editing this file, commit the changes and create a pull request, ill merge the request in no time :)

 - [ ] South Park
 - [ ] The Simpsons